 - · Vanguard Total Bond Market Index Fund seeks to track the performance of a broad, market-weighted bond index.
 The fund employs an indexing approach designed to track performance of the Barclays Capital US Aggregate Float Adjusted Index.
 The fund invests by sampling the index.
 It invests at least 80% of assets in bonds held in the index.
-The fund maintains a dollar-weighted average maturity consistent with that of the index, ranging between 5 and 10 years. - · Wells Fargo Enhanced Stock Market Fund seeks to provide a total rate of return equal to or exceeding that of the S&P 500 market index. - · Wells Fargo Stable Return Fund seeks to provide a moderate level of stable income without principal volatility while seeking to maintain adequate liquidity and returns superior to shorter maturity instruments.
-The fund invests in a variety of investment contracts and instruments issued by selected high-quality insurance companies and financial institutions.
+The fund maintains a dollar-weighted average maturity consistent with that of the index, ranging between 5 and 10 years. - · Wells Fargo Enhanced Stock Market Fund seeks long term capital growth by owning a diversified portfolio of established companies which produce superior and sustainable earnings growth.
+The Fund invests principally in equity securities of large U.S. companies, which are defined as companies with market capitalizations within the range of the S&P 500 Index.
+The Trustee implements a systematic active management approach built upon a quantitatively oriented fundamental methodology.
+The Fund is S&P 500 Index centric investing in a wide range of sectors and industries.
+Under normal circumstances, management intends to keep the Fund's assets fully invested in common stocks. - · Wells Fargo Stable Return Fund seeks long term capital growth by owning a diversified portfolio of established companies which produce superior and sustainable earnings growth.
+The Fund achieves its investment objective of principal preservation through ownership of a broadly diversified portfolio of high quality assets, instruments with limited principal fluctuation, such as money market instruments and Guaranteed Investment Contracts (GICs) or their alternatives, are heavily emphasized.
+Reinvestment risk is minimized through the employment of a laddered maturity structure.
+The Fund enhances return through the application of disciplined fixed income management techniques combined with fundamental economic, credit and market analysis.

 Forfeitures: Amounts forfeited from non-vested accounts, if any, are generally used to pay for Plan expenses or reduce future employer contributions.
-Forfeitures of \$35,231 were used to offset administrative expenses charged to the Plan in 2011 and no forfeitures were used to reduce employer contributions.
-At December 31, 2011 and 2010, \$17,163 and \$43,841, respectively, were available to be used in the future.
+Forfeitures of \$1,429 were used to offset administrative expenses charged to the Plan in 2012 and no forfeitures were used to reduce employer contributions.
+At December 31, 2012 and 2011, there were \$13,859 and \$17,163, respectively, of forfeiture funds available to be used in the future.